DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/argumentAxis/minorTickInterval/minorTickInterval.md

 Specifies the interval between [minor ticks](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/commonAxisSettings/minorTick '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/minorTick/').
 Applies only to the axes of the *"continuous"* [type](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/argumentAxis/type.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/#type').

 ---
 Minor ticks divide the segment between two neighboring [major ticks](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/commonAxisSettings/tick '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/tick/') into smaller segments.
-Minor ticks are generated automatically, unless the **minorTickInterval** option is set.
+Minor ticks are generated automatically, unless the **minorTickInterval** property is set.

 If the axis displays numbers, assign a number to this option.
 If the axis displays date-time values, assign one of the accepted string values or an object to this option.
 The object should contain one or several fields described in this section, for example: